icon_notification notification-animation 2

 Conclusion

-If you are an NRI with any source of income in India, having an NRO account can be beneficial for managing your finances and investments in India.
+If you are an NRI with any source of income in India, having an NRO account can be beneficial for managing your banking and investments in India.
 However, the income earned in the NRO account is taxable in India.

 This is sample bottom text